danielyhwang/danielyhwang.github.io/_showcase/default/welcome.md

     <h2>Welcome to Showcase!</h2>
     <hr />
     <p>
-        This personal page is under construction and serves as my page to talk about everything non-academic related!
+        This personal page will be fully updated later and serves as my page to talk about everything non-academic related!
     </p>
     <p>
         I was born in Daegu, South Korea, and raised in Charlotte, North Carolina.